 ⭐ Useful travel services for your trip

 Flights, bus, train tickets, and more – check out 12Go

 Agoda offers great amount of hotels and private homes

 After it opened in early 2015, this café and restaurant garnered positive reviews.
 The restaurant name didn’t actually come from the French exclamation, but from the Vietnamese word, “boi la,” which means “to cook with leaves.”
 That explains the Asian fusion menu and oriental interiors.

 We first laid eyes on Café Voila en route to Tagaytay Highlands, where we spent the day swimming.
 For dinner, my sister suggested we try out that new restaurant at Crosswinds Swiss Luxury Residences.

 Our menu picks—classic Thai dishes such as chicken satay and pad thai, longganisa pizza, and Vietnamese coffee.
-For dessert, Nutella cheesecake and Belgian chocolate gateau.
+For dessert, we got Nutella cheesecake and Belgian chocolate gateau.

-Like a true millennial Instagrammer, I went around the venue and snapped away.
-The owner Ica Manalo Sebastian’s collection of Southeast Asian souvenirs and furniture from her travels gave the place a personal touch.
-And if you read her letter on the first page of the menu, you’ll learn that she personally sources exotic ingredients from her travels, giving the recipes an authentic taste.
+Like a true millennial Instagrammer, I went around the venue and snapped photos of resto owner Ica Manalo Sebastian’s collection of Southeast Asian souvenirs and furniture from her travels.
+If you read her letter on the first page of the menu, you’ll learn that she personally sources exotic ingredients from her travels, giving the recipes an authentic taste.